What Is The Free Tablet With Medicaid Program

 Documents Needed for Easy Wireless free tablet with Medicaid

-Easy Wireless will require you to provide the same proof documentation as all other ACP providers.
+Easy Wireless will require you to provide the same proof documentation as all other Lifeline providers.
 As such, make sure to check out the required and acceptable list of documents in the StandUp Wireless section.

 After submitting your application, you will also be required to select an eligible plan.